ejunjsh/utj/02-05/README.md

 # test result

-i found this is very hard to repoduce the outofmemory,i limit the memory in docker, but it uses the swap memory,i limit the memory with `memswap_limit`,but the option is not work,so i disable my linux vm swap disk with command `sudo swapoff -a `,the error is reproduce.
+this error is not soon to happen,it need time to take memory if you have more memory, so i limit the memory in docker, but it uses the swap memory,and `memswap_limit` option in docker is not work,so i disable my linux vm swap disk with command `sudo swapoff -a `,the error will happen in a while,but the error message isoften like below,sometimes would show the `outofmemory` message.

-but i reboot my vm, the error can be reproduced again. just get the below error:

 ````
 Starting 0205_jdk6_1